heroku/heroku-buildpack-python/Readme.md

 Recommended web frameworks include **Django** and **Flask**.
 The recommended webserver is **Gunicorn**.
 There are no restrictions around what software can be used (as long as it's pip-installable).
 Web processes must bind to `$PORT`, and only the HTTP protocol is permitted for incoming connections.

-Some Python packages with obscure C dependencies (e.g scipy) are not yet supported.
+Some Python packages with obscure C dependencies (e.g scipy) are not compatible.

 See it in Action
 ----------------